The randomised Heston model: Examples and Numerics

 We present numerical results for the implied volatility surface for three types of initial randomisation: uniform ($\vp<\infty$), exponential ($\m < \vp = \infty$) and folded-Gaussian ($\m = \vp =\infty$).
 To generate these surfaces, we apply Fast Fourier Transform (FFT) methods~\cite{carr99} to derive a matrix of option prices, and then compute the corresponding implied volatilities using a root-finding algorithm.
 The Heston parameters are given by~$(\kappa, \theta, \xi, V_0, \rho) = (2.1, 0.05, 0.1, 0.06, -0.6)$, which corresponds to a realistic data set calibrated on the S\&P options data.
 In view of Theorem~\ref{rHestonATM}, parameters of~$\Vv$ are chosen to satisfy $\EE(\sqrt{\Vv}) = \sqrt{V_0}$, so that results of standard and randomised Heston models can be compared.

 The numerics show that the randomised Heston model provides a much steeper short-time volatility smile compared with the standard Heston model, but this difference tends to fade away as maturity increases.
-The exponential randomisation in Figure~\ref{graph:exp} provides the steepest short-time volatility smile, reflecting the largest explosion rate of~$\sqrt{t}$ (Theorem~\ref{thm:fat-tailImpvolAsymps}) occurs when $\m<\vp=\infty$.
 In the uniform case, Figure~\ref{graph:uniform} and~\eqref{eq:IVStandard} may seem contradictory at first, since the former indicates steepness and the latter excludes explosion.
 There is no issue here, and in fact suggests that even though there is no proper explosion, it is still possible to generate steep short-time volatility smiles in a randomised setting.
 In Figure~\ref{graph:short-time-gamma} we test higher-order terms in a Gamma randomisation scheme while the Heston parameters remain unchanged.